 Need proof that the days when shuffleboard was the most exciting thing on tap for cruisers are long gone?
-Look no further than the details Norwegian Cruise Line recently released with regards to Norwegian Joy, their first ship specifically built for the Chinese market.
+Look no further than the details Norwegian Cruise Line recently released in regard to Norwegian Joy, their first ship specifically built for the Chinese market.
 It will feature a top-deck, two-level racetrack with electric carts… hovercraft bumper cars… laser tag.
 And of course, Norwegian isn’t alone in seeking to constantly provide new thrills to their passengers.
 Carnival Vista will feature a suspended track that cruisers can navigate in pedal-powered capsules, and Royal Caribbean’s will feature the Ultimate Abyss, a 10-story dry slide — as opposed to the typical water slide — aboard Harmony of the Seas.

 Where Does It Stop?